 Mr. Ken Vidalin has been a director of the Company since December 14, 2011.
-Mr. Vidalin is the founder of two significant global corporations, Methanex and Acetex, and has more than twenty (20) years of experience as a board member of public and private companies.
-As the founder, former director, and former COO of Methanex Corporation, Mr. Vidalin has significant technical and business qualifications.
-Mr. Vidalin is currently the President of Carina Investments Ltd., which is a private investment company, and he holds a Bachelor of Science degree in Mechanical Engineering from the University of North Dakota.
+Mr. Vidalin is the founder and responsible for the significant growth of two major publically traded global corporations, Methanex Corporation ("Methanex"), and Acetex Corporation ("Acetex").
+He has more than twenty-five (25) years of experience as a board member of public and private companies and as the former Chief Operating Officer of both Methanex and Acetex, Mr. Vidalin provides the Board with significant technical and business qualifications.
+Mr. Vidalin is currently the President of Carina Investments, and he holds a Bachelor of Science degree in Mechanical Engineering from the University of North Dakota.